Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 Google Home and Alexa integration

 As you’d expect from a company owned by Amazon, its smart voice assistant integration is on point.
-You can use your Echo smart speaker or Google Home device as a doorbell chime, and if you have an Echo show, you can have your doorbell stream the live feed whenever it detects motion or the doorbell is rung.
+You can use your Echo smart speaker or Google Home/Nest smart speaker as a doorbell chime, and if you have an Echo Show, you can have your doorbell stream the live feed whenever it detects motion or the doorbell is rung.

 Unlimited number of users for any Ring device